 Don’t be afraid to add people you know and people you don’t, provided they are in the same industry, company, or disciple you want to be connected with.
 Even if you know the person, it is good to add a note on your connection request introducing yourself.

 You can also follow company pages where you will see any posts they make, which may include information on your next job.

 LinkedIn allows users to visit their pages and search for jobs posted on the site.

 You can also stay ahead of the curve by setting up job alerts to email you when a job you’re searching for has been posted.
 You could start off by following Energy Resourcing.

 The best way to get your name out there will be to start talking to your network.

 You can also dare to be original and share your own blog or views on something.
-Even posting to simply say you’re available for work will open you up to opportunities that you might not have had without it.
+Even simply posting to say you’re available for work will open you up to opportunities that you might not have had without it.